emanuelepaiano/emanuelepaiano.github.io/_posts/2017-01-24-quickjava-learning-tool.markdown

 header-img: "img/home-bg.jpg"
 ---

-<p>QuickJava has been shared on github, so you can download and start programming Java in a procedural style, without classes concepts.</p>
+<p>By QuickJava, you can write Java program in a procedural paradigm, without classes concepts (useful for newbie).</p>

-<p><a href="https://github.com/emanuelepaiano/quickjava">Download from github repository</a></p>
+<p><a href="https://github.com/emanuelepaiano/quickjava">Github repository</a></p>

-<p>To run on a Linux host, you need Oracle JDK or Openjdk, bash terminal, make tools and a text editor (like nano or gedit) installed on your linux distro.
+<p>If you run it on a Linux host, you need Oracle JDK or Openjdk, bash terminal, MAKE tools and a text editor (nano or gedit) installed on your linux distro.
 If you want run qjide (GUI version), you need QT libs 4.8.</p>

-<p>You can run QuickJava on Windows by Cygwin environment and Notepad++ editor.</p>
+<p>QuickJava can be runned on Windows using Cygwin environment and Notepad++ as editor.</p>

 <a href="#">
     <img src="https://github.com/emanuelepaiano/quickjava/blob/master/screenshot.png?raw=true" alt="Screenshot">
 </a>

 <h2 class="section-heading">WRITING THE FIRST PROGRAM: HELLO WORLD</h2>
-<p>Open terminal, go into quickjava directory and create new project into workspace:</p>
+<p>Open terminal, move into quickjava directory and create new project with make:</p>
 <pre>
      user@hostname ~/quickjava $ make new PRJ=my_project
      Creating main.java..OK